All About Fall Flowering Crocus

-Fall flowering crocus fall into two categories.
+Fall Flowering Crocus fall into two categories.
 The small-flowered types, such as edible saffron crocus, have flowers much like their spring flowering cousins.
 The flowers appear followed by the grass-like foliage either at flowering or later in fall.
-These crocuses come in colors such as white, purple-blue and lilac.
+These Crocuses come in colors such as white, purple-blue, and lilac.
 Most are hardy in USDA zones 6 to 9, but there are some species that can grow in the colder climates of USDA zones 4 and 5.

 There are other fall flowering crocus similar to saffron crocus that are grown just for their beauty.
 Crocus specious is the hardiest of the small fall flowering crocus, surviving in USDA zone 4 climates.
 They have blue to mauve colored flowers.
 There is a white flowering version as well with snowy colored blooms and yellow stems.
 Crocus pulchellus is similar to the species crocus, but has a pale lilac colored flower with purple veins.

-They shine when planted among vinca, ivy and other evergreen ground covers because their bright flowers contrast well and are supported by, the sturdy green ground covers.
-Plus, the ground cover prevents soil from splashing up onto the flowers, keeping them clean looking until they fade in a week or so.
+They shine when planted among vinca, ivy and other evergreen ground covers because their bright flowers contrast well with the foliage, and they're supported by the sturdy green groundcovers.
+Plus, the groundcovers prevents soil from splashing up onto the flowers, keeping them clean looking until they fade in a week or so.

 Small flowered fall crocus can also be planted in containers.
 Plant in later summer in a container with good drainage holes filled with moistened potting soil.
 Place in a sunny location and keep evenly moist.
 After flowering, let the foliage emerge.
 In cold areas, protect the containers by bringing them into an unheated garage or basement for winter.